infinityworks/101-Sessions/sessions/Snowflake-100/101/02-tour-of-the-ui/README.md

 Allows you to view the details of all queries executed in the last 14 days in the Snowflake account.

 ## Account

+The account area allows you to manage/monitor billing and resource usage as well as create users and roles.
+This is only visible when you are using the `ACCOUNTADMIN` role.